Performance Optimization for Real-Time Console & Monitor

-Change the default search option to Name only, which will decrease the resources the console uses because the search is filtered just to the Name column.
+By default, all fields are searched in the search field.
+By changing the default search option to Name only, the console will use fewer resources since the search is only filtered to the Name column.

-By unchecking that option, you take control of agent deployment.
-Otherwise, when the Console attempts to connect to a monitored computer or endpoint and fails, it will attempt agent deployment.
-In large environments that may cause degradation in Console performance Try to deploy the agent in the background to all agents which are not connected.
+By unselecting that option, you take control of the agent deployment.
+Otherwise, when the console attempts to connect to a monitored computer or endpoint and fails, it will attempt agent deployment.
+In large environments that may cause degradation in Console performance, try to deploy the agent in the background to all agents which are not connected.

-The Monitor is also affected by this Checkbox, when checked, the monitor will try to connect to all machines in the folder tree (besides those who were excluded), which will cause high resource consumption.
+If the checkbox is selected, the monitor will try to connect to all machines in the folder tree (besides those who were excluded), which will cause high resource consumption.